What does a School Psychologist do?

 How to become a School Psychologist?

-Becoming a school psychologist involves several key steps.
-This career path requires dedication and a passion for helping students.
-Follow these steps to start your journey in this rewarding profession.
+Becoming a school psychologist involves a clear and structured process.
+This career path requires dedication and the right qualifications.
+It offers the chance to make a significant impact on students' lives.
+Follow these steps to start your journey to a rewarding career in school psychology.

-- Earn a bachelor's degree in psychology or a related field.
+- Earn a bachelor's degree: Complete a program in psychology or a related field.

 How long does it take to become a School Psychologist?